Fire Load and Severity of Fires

 Besides the ventilation characteristics, fire load is the starting point for estimating the potential size and severity of a fire.
 Previous surveys have measured only mass and calorific value of the fuel load.
 However, at present, a need has been identified for fuel-load data that also include the exposed surface area of the fuel items so that the rate and duration of fuel-controlled burning can be better assessed.
 The intensity and duration of fire in different building occupancies vary greatly depending on the amount and surface area of the combustible material present, as well as the characteristics of the available ventilation.
 Therefore, an accurate prediction of the possible fire load in a certain building occupancy will assist the engineer in better estimating the likely fire severity and thus help to provide adequate and cost-effective fire protection.

-Full content of this issue you can read here
+Full version you can download here

 Text by LEO Razdolsky, LR Structural Engineering Inc., Lincolnshire, Illinois, USA, Professor at Northwestern University, Evanston, Illinois, USA